mcuntz/pyjams/README.rst

    * - closest
      - Index in array which entry is closest to a given number
    * - color
-     - Collection of color palettes and continuous color maps
+     - Deprecated, moved to package mcplot_.
+Collection of color palettes and continuous color maps
    * - const
      - Physical, mathematical, computational, isotope, and material constants